 Dropshipping is all about the product manufacturer controlling the supply chain that includes the production of items, storage, as well as shipping.

-Now, when an order is received online, it is the manufacturer who ships the product directly from the warehouse to the consumer address.
+Now, when an order is received online, it is the manufacturer who ships the product directly from the warehouse to the consumer’s address.
 So as a merchant, you never have to worry about maintaining inventory yourself.
 However, the only downside to this model is its transit time which is ridiculously long, as it mostly applies to a product being shipped overseas.

 Also, considering the fact that the merchant has no hold over inventory it might interfere with realizing the customer experience, especially in cases when the delivery takes over a month to complete.

-Embracing the Best Practices
+E-commerce Warehousing Best Practices

 Using a Warehouse Management System